Frequently Asked Questions

 1. When will I be able to apply for a scholarship?

 Look for scholarship application availability, application dealine, and award announcement dates in November.
-Application deadline and award announcement occur in March/April the following spring.
+Application deadline and award announcement occur in April the following spring.

 Parents should file taxes early, if possible, to allow for earliest filing of Federal Application for Student Aid (FAFSA) applications.
 FAFSA Student Aid Report results are a required attachment to many Community Foundation scholarship applications.

 2. Who is eligible to apply for a Community Foundation scholarship?

 Graduating area High School seniors may apply for Community Foundation scholarships.
 The foundation currently has a variety of scholarships available for students from the City of Fredericksburg and the counties of Caroline, King George, Spotsylvania and Stafford.
 Several of these scholarships are also available to students at Orange High School.
 One fund, the Mary E. Berger Fund, is also open to students from Lynchburg and the Molly Gill Memorial Scholarship Fund is also available to students in Prince William County.

 Due to the potential for undue pressure and subjectivity in the scholarship selection process, family members of current members of the board and administrative staff are not allowed to apply for a Community Foundation scholarship.
 In addition, family members of any person asked to serve on the scholarship review committee (non-board members) are not allowed to apply for a Community Foundation scholarship.
 All members of the Community Foundation Scholarship Committee will sign a statement of disclosure upon appointment to the committee.
 For the purpose of this policy, family members are defined as spouses, children, grandchildren, stepchildren, step grandchildren, siblings and their children.